myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 #### Implementing Networking code

 In order for the C++ library and its MQTT client to have proper connectivity, you will need to provide a Network implementation that can be used.
 This code is needed, for example, to create a tcp connection and provide read/write functions so that the code can connect to the Cayenne Cloud.
 Because the code needed for this is platform dependent, you will need to provide a working implementation for your platform.
-We have documented this process in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/blob/master/src/CayenneMQTTClient/NetworkInterface.h" target="_blank">NetworkInterface.h include file</a>.
-In addition, you can refer to the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/tree/master/src/Platform/Linux" target="_blank">Linux</a> implementation included with the library.
+We have documented this process in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/blob/master/src/CayenneMQTTClient/NetworkInterface.h" target="_blank">NetworkInterface include file</a>.
+In addition, you can refer to the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/tree/master/src/Platform/Linux" target="_blank">example Linux implementation</a> included with the library.

-After implementing your network code, be sure to pass your Network class to the MQTT Client as templated paramater.
+After implementing your network code, be sure to pass your Network class to the MQTT Client as a templated paramater.
 You can find an example of this in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/tree/master/src/Platform/Linux/examples" target="_blank">Linux platform examples</a>.
 The MQTT client used by the library will not function without a working networking implementation for your platform.

 #### Implementing Timer code

 In order for the C++ library and its MQTT client to handle countdown timing, you will need to provide a Timer implementation that can be used.
 For example, this code is used for countdown timers, e.g. when to ping, when to timeout of a call.
 Because the code needed for this is platform dependent, you will need to provide a working implementation for your platform.
-We have documented this process in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/blob/master/src/CayenneMQTTClient/TimerInterface.h" target="_blank">NetworkInterface.h include file</a>.
-In addition, you can refer to the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/tree/master/src/Platform/Linux" target="_blank">Linux</a> implementation included with the library.
+We have documented this process in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/blob/master/src/CayenneMQTTClient/TimerInterface.h" target="_blank">NetworkInterface include file</a>.
+In addition, you can refer to the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/tree/master/src/Platform/Linux" target="_blank">example Linux implementation</a> included with the library.

-After implementing your timer code, be sure to pass your Timer class to the MQTT Client as templated paramater.
+After implementing your timer code, be sure to pass your Timer class to the MQTT Client as a templated paramater.
 You can find an example of this in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/tree/master/src/Platform/Linux/examples" target="_blank">Linux platform examples</a>.
 The MQTT client used by the library will not function without a working timer implementation for your platform.

 ### Code examples

 If you are using a Linux-based board, the C++ library includes working examples for connecting your board, publishing data and subscribing to data from Cayenne.
 In the next few sections we will discuss these examples and give you some details on how the code uses MQTT to accomplish these tasks.

 **Exploring the examples**
-The C++ library includes three helpful examples located in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/tree/master/src/Platform/Linux/examples" target="_blank">Linux code</a> folder.
+The C++ library includes three helpful examples located in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/tree/master/src/Platform/Linux/examples" target="_blank">Platform/Linux examples</a> folder.
 In the next few sections we will walk through portions of these examples and use them to cover the following concepts:

 + [Connecting your board to Cayenne](#bring-your-own-thing-api-using-c-code-examples-connect-board-to-cayenne) so that your device shows up in your dashboard.
 + [Sending sensor data to Cayenne](#bring-your-own-thing-api-using-c-code-examples-send-sensor-data-to-cayenne) so that your dashboard is populated with widgets.